 We operate a single pricing methodology for the fund and reserve the right to adjust the fund's price to protect your investment from the costs of buying or selling investments that result from other investors joining or leaving the fund.
 The amount of any such adjustment is calculated by reference to the estimated costs of dealing in the underlying investments, including any dealing spreads, broker commissions and transfer taxes.
-Typical adjustments to this fund's price are to increase it by 0.10% for net outflows.
+Typical adjustments to this fund's price are to increase it by 0.09% for net inflows or decrease it by 0.09% for net outflows.
 The price is normally adjusted when the value of the net contributions or withdrawals is significant, which helps to protect your investment from the costs of the resultant transactions.